Breastfeeding: Storage of expressed breastmilk

 Breastmilk may be stored for various amounts of time depending on storage temperature and conditions.
-The content and quality of expressed milk changes over time as it is stored, particularly when frozen.
+The content and quality of expressed milk change over time as it is stored, particularly when frozen.
 For example, there is a decrease in the ability of breastmilk to kill bacteria when it is stored in the refrigerator for more than 48 hours.
 Additionally, the quantity of fat, protein, and calories in breastmilk decreases when the milk is frozen for more than 3 months.
 While several components of breastmilk change over time, inflammatory factors (cytokines) and maternal antibodies, and growth factors are thought to be stable for at least 6 months when the breastmilk is frozen.
 Storage guidelines, according to the CDC, La Leche League International and the Academy of Breastfeeding Medicine, are noted in the table below.